oephi/Mentor-Find/README.md

 We used git and github as our Source control.
 There is 3 production stages of git and it helps you to verify changes with your recent code if it conflicts.
 In git you can keep track of your updates by update title and notes and git push time.
 To connect we used GitHub, we kept our main code/master there where Adam worked as admin and looked after every repository and merge request.

 **20. Provide an overview and description of your Testing process.**
+Every developer took their time testing their code locally.
+Our Source control give error for any code that conflicts with master.
+After each GitHub merge another test was done.
+Finally we test the general application daily to figure out bugs and have users view.